pysat/pysatMissions/README.md

 simInst = pysat.Instrument('missions', 'ephem')
 ```

+# Optional modules

-Note that some of the spacecraft vector calculations used require OMMBV, which
+Some of the spacecraft vector calculations used require OMMBV, which needs to be
-needs to be installed separately.
-This is an optional install as not all systems
+installed separately.
+This is an optional install as not all systems support
-support installation of OMMBV through pip.
+installation of OMMBV through pip.

+Magnetic vector coordinates through apexpy as also set up as an optional install.